Hear it! Learn it! Play it! It’s all about the music!

 They’re finally here!
 BJW T-shirts have arrived.
 We are selling them at every workshop for $20.
 Come out and pick yours up to show your support of local arts and talent.

 Have an upcoming gig you want posted here?
 Want some free advertising?
 Care to give feedback on our webpage?
-Contact us at firstname.lastname@example.org and we will make our best effort to include you in our next newsletter!
+Contact us at the link above or at email@example.com and we will make our best effort to include you in our next newsletter!
 We know that sometimes gigs come up at the last minute, but if you can notify us at least a week in advance, we’ll fit you in.

 VIDEOS, VIDEOS, VIDEOS!!!

 We’ve posted lots of videos from our benefit concerts, our weekly workshops, and other jazz gigs from around town.
-If you haven’t seen them yet, you can find many of them at the following link:www.youtube.com/user/maccifj When you get to that page, you’ll find a link to several videos associated with the Bakersfield Jazz Workshop – our weekly events and annual benefit concerts.
+If you haven’t seen them yet, you can find many of them at the following link: BJW YouTube Playlist .
+When you get to that page, you’ll find several videos associated with the Bakersfield Jazz Workshop – our weekly events and annual benefit concerts.
 Additionally, the page has videos of jazz performances elsewhere in Bakersfield.
 Note that you can also access this page by clicking the YouTube icon on our website’s home page.

 We also sometimes have video links from recent workshop appearances and elsewhere posted on our Facebook fan page.
 Check it out to see what you’re missing!